-While the space has been a cultural arts facility for only a decade, the framework of this building has been standing for a century….
+While the space has been a cultural arts facility for only a decade, the framework of this building has been standing for over a century…

-In 1918, the edifice was erected at the corner of 25th Street and Wickham Avenue as the Walter Reed School - a high school for white children.
-During a massive Spanish influenza outbreak, the first floor of the building was temporarily RE-PURPOSED as an emergency hospital.
+The edifice was erected at the corner of 25th Street and Wickham Avenue as the Walter Reed School - a high school for white children.
+During a massive Spanish influenza outbreak, the first floor of the building was temporarily re-purposed as an emergency hospital.
 Soon after, it would return to operating as the segregated school.

-During the early 1970s, Black community leaders, including Mrs. Jessie M. Rattley, gained prominence in local government by working to meet the needs o the citizens.
+Black community leaders, including Mrs. Jessie M. Rattley, gained prominence in local government by working to meet the needs of the citizens.
 As a result, the vacant building was transformed into the Wickham Avenue Neighborhood Facility (WANF).
 It housed several community agencies including:

 The Department of Social Services